 Today is the International Day of Happiness, so I thought I’d reflect on how I’ve been feeling lately.
 Let’s face the facts: Life is stressful, terrible things happen in our world and many things just seem so awful and unfair!
 I know the cold, dark British winters don’t really help my mood either.
-However, I can still feel happy despite all of these things.
-Here are my 5 tips that I follow when I feel myself getting depressed.
+However, I try to always remember that I can still feel happy despite all of these things.
+“How to be happy?” you ask.
+Well, here are my 5 tips that I follow when I feel myself getting depressed.

 1. Do something that makes you happy

 You’ll probably feel a lot happier if you do something you enjoy!
 Whether it’s taking a nice relaxing bath, reading a book, rocking out, going for a bike ride or doing some crafts, spending some time on yourself always feels good.
 Activities which involve going outside seem to be particularly happiness-boosting.

 2. Spend time with someone that you enjoy spending time with

 Who do you enjoy spending time with and who makes you feel happy when you spend time with them?
 I’ve often visited my Nan when I’ve been feeling down, as she’s so funny and always knows just how to put a smile on my face.
 I also love spending time with baby Autumn and my husband, Dave.
 Dave’s cuddles are fantastic and Autumn’s little smiles just light up my world!